B-Cell Acute Lymphoblastic Leukemia (B-ALL)

 Prognosis of B-ALL

 The prognosis of B-cell acute lymphoblastic leukemia (B-ALL) has improved significantly in recent years, due to advances in chemotherapy and other treatments.
-Today, more than 90% of children with B-ALL are cured, and the overall 5-year survival rate for adults with B-ALL is about 70%.
+Today, more than 90% of children with B-cell ALL (B-ALL) are cured, and the overall 5-year survival rate for adults with B-cell ALL (B-ALL) is about 70%.

-However, the prognosis for B-ALL can vary depending on a number of factors, including:
+However, the prognosis for B-cell ALL (B-ALL) can vary depending on a number of factors, including:

 • Age: Children with B-ALL have a better prognosis than adults.